 Program: Teacher Induction Education Specialist Credential

 The Teacher Induction Education Specialist Credential is a 2-year, individualized, job-embedded system of mentoring, support and professional development beginning in the candidates’ first year of teaching.
 Candidates complete a 14-unit* program: 6 units in semester one, 1 unit in semesters two and three, and 6 units in semester four.
-This program is designed for candidates who hold a valid Preliminary Education Specialist Credential in the area of Early Childhood Special Education (ECSE).
+This program is designed for candidates who hold a valid Preliminary Education Specialist Credential.
 Candidates develop an “Individualized Learning Plan” (ILP) designed to strengthen their professional practice through self-assessment, goal setting and reflection.
 Candidates complete four “induction” courses centered around the ILP and two “pedagogy” courses designed to build on skills and knowledge acquired through their Preliminary Credential.
-Candidates in the Induction Credential program must be employed as ECSE teachers.
+Candidates in the Induction Credential program must be employed as MS teachers.

 *Candidates concurrently enrolled in an M.A. program in Special Education complete a 12-unit Induction program.
 Contact an advisor for additional information.